CSI-Jayden-Ujaque/CSI-Jayden-Ujaque/Fan-Page.md

 <br>

 <p>
-    Dwayne Douglas Johnson is an American actor and professional wrestler, popularly known as “The Rock” or “The Rock.”
-He served as a professional wrestler for WWE until his official retirement in 2019, with the aim of focusing on his artistic career.
-His networth right now is 400 million.
+    Dwayne Douglas Johnson, also known as "The Rock".
+Is an American actor and professional wrestler.
+He was a professional wrestler for WWE until 2019, when he started his retirement to focus on his creative career.
+His current net worth is $400 million.
 </p>

 <br>